zhengjilai/Raft-based-Distributed-Lock/README.md

 When acquiring a distributed lock, the client may block since the lock is occupied, namely acquiring the lock continuously without quitting `AcquireDLock`.
 Acquirement timeout is the maximum blocking time before the client "give up".
-Expire (lease) can be set optionally when acquiring a DLock (unit: ms), 2500 ms by default.
+Timeout can be set optionally when acquiring a DLock (unit: ms), 2500 ms by default.

 - **FIFO DLock Acquirement Queue**.
 Our service follows the paradigm of FIFO queue for acquirement.